lafleurdeboum/servicewall/README.md

 Install it with
  `# pip install servicewall`
+It will need your computer to run systemd and NetworkManager.
+It will also pull python-iptables in, as it uses it intensively.

 The firewall is disabled by default.
 To enable it now and at boot-time:
  # braise enable